 Where is the Tilbury Green Power Plant located?

 The Plant is located on previously developed land within the Port of Tilbury, Essex, on the banks of the River Thames.
 The former use of the development site was the Cargill Sweetener Plant, which ceased operation in 2005.

-The Plant is being developed by Tilbury Green Power Limited, the major shareholders of which are ESB and the UK Green Investment Bank.
-BWSC (the Plant’s main construction contractor) and AET (the Plant’s boiler manufacturer) are also shareholders in the Project.
+The Plant was developed by Tilbury Green Power Limited, the major shareholders of which are ESB and the UK Green Investment Bank, BWSC (the Plant’s main construction contractor) and AET (the Plant’s boiler manufacturer) are also shareholders in the Project.